andrewburger/andrewburger.github.io/_posts/2021-10-20-website-security-update.md

 permalink: website-security-update
 ---

-This website now communicates securely through [HTTPS](https://en.wikipedia.org/wiki/HTTPS) by default, which will help protect you.[^fn-security]

-The change has been long overdue.
+This website now communicates securely through [HTTPS](https://en.wikipedia.org/wiki/HTTPS) by default, which will help protect you.[^fn-security] The change is long overdue.

-[^fn-security]: You can learn more [here](https://www.cloudflare.com/learning/ssl/why-use-https/).
+[^fn-security]: Learn more about [why HTTPS is important](https://www.cloudflare.com/learning/ssl/why-use-https/).